off-border/qt-office-templater/README.md

 The code uses **quazip**.
 So you should link it with your QT project first.
 See *'example'* folder.

+**NOTE:** to avoid problems with editor's autoreplacement of ' and " characters you should use ` instead.

 ### What works:

 ##### Insertion of simple text variable: